aalteirac/syncUsers/readme.md

                            Value is enclosed in double quote " and multiple groups are comma separated
                                    ex: "group1,group2"

---tableau_to_group         When users are added to Tableau, you can here specify the groups you want them to be attached
+--tableau_to_groups         When users are added to Tableau, you can here specify the groups you want them to be attached
                            Value is enclosed in double quote " and multiple groups are comma separated
                                    ex: "group1,group2"
                            if the group doesn't exist in Tableau it won't be created (yet :-))